-Shareholders can obtain the price of their shares on www.trustnet.com or by telephoning 0141 222 1151.
+Shareholders can obtain the price of their shares by going to www.trustnet.com or by telephoning 0141 222 1151.

 28. Mandatory Redemption of Shares

 If the ACD reasonably believes that any shares are owned directly or beneficially in circumstances which: